Scalable PAC-Bayesian Meta-Learning via the PAC-Optimal Hyper-Posterior: From Theory to Practice: Related work

 \subsection{Relation to \citet{rothfuss2020pacoh} and follow up work.~}

 This paper is a substantially extended version of \citet{rothfuss2020pacoh}, now including a theoretical comparison to single-task learning (Section \ref{sec:method2}), in-depth case studies for linear and logistic regression (Section \ref{sec:blr_case_study}), algorithms with alternative variational approximations (Section \ref{sec:algorithm}), and additional baselines in the empirical benchmark study (Section \ref{sec:experiments}).
-Follow-up work of \citet{rothfuss2021meta} extends the PACOH approach to stochastic processesas priors on the meta-level (i.e., hyper-priors)and employs the resulting method towards facilitating lifelong Bayesian Optimization. \citet{rothfuss2022meta} discusses how to make sure that the corresponding meta-learned GP priors satisfy the strict calibration requirements necessary for interactive learning under safety constraints.
+Follow-up work of \citet{rothfuss2021meta} extends the PACOH approach to stochastic processesas priors on the meta-level (i.e., hyper-priors)and employs the resulting method towards facilitating lifelong Bayesian Optimization.\addedII{The work of} \citet{rothfuss2022meta} discusses how to ensure that the corresponding meta-learned GP priors satisfy the strict calibration requirements necessary for interactive learning under safety constraints.